 In Destiny 2: Forsaken, the Cerberus+1 Exotic Auto Rifle is obtained through a random drop.
-While there’s always an element of RNG to obtaining drops, this particular weapon can be earned from the weekly bounties in Gambit.
+While there’s always an element of RNG to obtaining drops, this particular weapon can be earned from completing the weekly bounties in Gambit.
 It comes from one of the two Engram drops, and can also be obtained through packages.

 The weapon goes in your Kinetic slot and is classified as an Auto Rifle.
 It packs a punch when used in PvE activities, and it also tears through other players in PvP.

 On the surface, Cerberus+1 isn’t much to look at, because it’s basically a collection of four gun barrels strapped together.
 But what it lacks in aesthetics, it makes up for it in absolute carnage.

 How the Cerberus+1 Exotic Auto Rifle handles